Peter Twumasi

 Peter Twumasi (born May 25, 1974) is a Ghanaian biochemist, author, and professor at the Kwame Nkrumah University of Science and Technology (KNUST).
-He was the director general of the National Sports Authority of Ghana from December 2018 to February 2024.
-He left the position days after the death of his son, Jim Ofori Twumasi, a final-year economics student at KNUST.
+He was the Director-General of the National Sports Authority of Ghana from December 2018 to February 2024.
+He stepped down from the position after the death of his son, Jim Ofori Twumasi, a final-year economics student at KNUST.

 He was the head of the Department of Biochemistry and Biotechnology, College of Science, at KNUST from August 2017 to January 2019.

 Education

-Peter completed his undergraduate studies at the Kwame Nkrumah University of Science and Technology, where he obtained a bachelor's degree in biochemistry.
-He continued to pursue a master's degree and doctor of philosophy degree at Wageningen University and Research Centre in the Netherlands.
-While in Wageningen University and Research, he developed an Apoptotic Model in Zinnia Plant Cell Culture System, which is considered the best model for apoptotic and programmed cell death studies worldwide in animals and plants alike.
+Peter completed his undergraduate studies at the Kwame Nkrumah University of Science and Technology (KNUST), where he obtained a Bachelor's degree in biochemistry.
+He obtained a master's degree and PhD at Wageningen University and Research Centre in the Netherlands.

 Career

-In 2007, Twumasi started his career path as a lecturer in the Kwame Nkrumah University of Science and Technology, where he taught biochemistry.
+In 2007, Twumasi started his career as a lecturer in the Kwame Nkrumah University of Science and Technology, where he taught biochemistry.
 In his years as a lecturer, he served as a senior lecturer, research fellow and visiting lecturer, and head of the Department of Biochemistry and Biotechnology at KNUST from 2017 to 2019.
-He was appointed director general of the National Sports Authority by the president of Ghana in 2018.
+He was appointed Director-General of the National Sports Authority by the president of the Republic of Ghana in 2018.